 1. Make space for creativity to arise | Fredrik Haren

 When asked about how to boost your creativity, Fredrik suggests taking time to disconnect from your day-to-day world and routine.
-In that space, he explains, your brain has time to process and make connections between different experiences it went through.
+In that space, he explains, your brain has time to process and make connections between the different experiences it has gone through.

 Fredrik’s tip: Disconnect from your daily routine and have some time to just be.
 If you have the opportunity to spend a few days or weeks somewhere close to nature, it’s even better.
 The purpose is to let go of your worries and invite creativity to come to you naturally.